pmckeown/testing-for-supportability-article/README.md

 # Testing For Supportability

 ## Intro
 Operations are now becoming a key part of the life of a development team.
-Teams are often asked to support the code that they deploy into the production environment, especially when those applications are deemed non-critical to the core business of the organisation.
+Development team members are often tasked with supporting the code that they deploy into the production environment, especially when those applications are deemed non-critical to the core business of the organisation.

 Applications are often deployed to production without thoroughly verifying that the application _can_ be supported properly, by the dev team of today or the team that inherits the application in the future.